ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The system displays the status of the operation to pull Registration packet IDs from Registration server - in progress/completed.

 ### 2.5 Pre-registration Data Download [**[↑]**](#table-of-content)

+#### A. Register a pre-registered individual by searching & fetching pre-registration data associated to a pre-registration ID from local system or server

+When a registration officer starts a new registration by entering a pre-registration id of an individual, the system checks if an exact match for the ID exists in local database.
+1. If yes, checks if an updated pre-registration packet for that ID is available on the server.
+   * If yes, downloads the pre-registration packet from the server and pre-populate on screen.
+   * If update is not available on server, display data from local database.
+   * If client if offline, displays data from the local database.
+2. If data is not available in local database, checks if data for that ID is available on the server.
+   * If yes, downloads the pre-registration packet from the server and pre-populate on screen.
+   * If data not available on server, displays data from local database.
+3. Based on the availability of data, the system populates the demographic details of the individual and pre-populates the registration form.
+1. The demographic details can still be edited at this stage
+1. The registration officer can then view the documents uploaded during pre-registration
+1. If no matching PRID exists in local system and server, the system displays an error message.

+#### B. Registration client allows downloading of pre-registration data in real time or manually for a specific PRID
+**Real time downloads of Pre-registration data**

+1. When a registration officer starts a new registration by entering a pre-registration ID and opts to fetch pre-registration data, the system checks if the pre-registration ID entered has a match in the local system
+1. The system then fetches the demographic details of the individual and pre populate the registration form if there is exactly one match for pre-registration ID in the local system

+**Manual downloads of Pre-registration data**

+A registration officer can download the pre-registration data while being online.
+It is possible to download the demographic data of an individual only and the system does not allow to download the documents uploaded by the applicant.

+The system also enables a user to view the progress of download.

+The pre-registration data can be downloaded only for that particular registration center, where the pre-registration data download is initiated

+It is possible to download the pre-registration data from current date plus 1 to current date plus 7.
+This date range is  configurable

+The downloaded pre-registration data overwrites the previously downloaded data for the same pre-registration ID

+The downloaded pre-registration data is stored in its stipulated path as defined

 ## 3. Health Check [**[↑]**](#table-of-content)
 ### 3.1 Peripherals Check [**[↑]**](#table-of-content)
 ### 3.2 Disk Space Check [**[↑]**](#table-of-content)